Director / National Education Sector Lead

 Mechanical, Electrical, Fire Protection, Hydraulics, Information + Communication Technology (ICT), Audio Visual, Acoustics

-This project, driven by a significant reduction in the exposure limit to formaldehyde imposed by Safe Work Australia (SWA), comprises upgraded anatomy teaching facilities within the medical building (BN 181) and is intended to provide the university with operational readiness to allow the facility to continue its operations when the new exposure limits are ratified.
+This project, driven by a significant reduction in the exposure limit to formaldehyde imposed by Safe Work Australia (SWA), comprised upgraded anatomy teaching facilities within the medical building (BN 181) and provides the university with operational readiness to allow the facility to continue its operations when the new exposure limits are ratified.

-The project, one of the first nationally to address the new SWA requirements, involves:
+The project, one of the first nationally to address the new SWA requirements, includes:

 P: +61 3 9521 1195